 Bob’s Blog

-Reproduced with permission from Tax Management Memorandum, 61 TMM 19, 09/14/2020.
-Copyright R 2020 by The Bureau of National Affairs, Inc. (800-372-1033) http://www.bna.com Three Important Areas in 2020 Year-End Tax Planning By Robert L. Rojas and J. Michael Pusey* Rojas & Associates CPAs Los Angeles, CA The tax planning environment in the latter half of 2020 presents new challenges.
+Reproduced with permission from Tax Management Memorandum, 61 TMM 19, 09/14/2023.
+Copyright R 2024 by The Bureau of National Affairs, Inc. (800-372-1033) http://www.bna.com Three Important Areas in 2024 Year-End Tax Planning By Robert L. Rojas and J. Michael Pusey* Rojas & Associates CPAs Los Angeles, CA The tax planning environment in the latter half of 2024 presents new challenges.
 There are new tax laws and government programs generally aimed at helping taxpayers.
 Yet there are also prospects of both federal and state tax increases, particularly on the wealthy.
 In this rapidly changing environment, it is particularly important that we remember ‘‘other taxes’’ in our year-end planning, such as gift and estate taxes, even property taxes.
 This article encourages the practitioner to remember some ‘‘old favorites’’ of estate planning, family limited partnerships, and GRATs, and the importance of property tax planning.
-While we stress considering all the … [Read more...] about Three Important Areas For 2020 Year-End Tax Planning
+While we stress considering all the taxes … [Read more...] about Three Important Areas For 2024 Year-End Tax Planning

 Incorporating Your Business – A Planning Opportunity and a Puzzle

-Robert L. Rojas, CPA, M.S. – Taxation, CExP, Rojas & Associates, CPAsLos Angeles, Newport Beach, Sacramento, rojascpa.com J. Michael Pusey, CPA, National Tax Director Introduction Our purpose is to help entrepreneurs/owners and their advisers understand the tax issues that accompany the choice of entity for business operations.
-Our focus includes a more detailed look at the C corporation, but we also discuss ownership by the individual (the sole proprietorship), the S corporation, and the partnership.
-A C corporation is one that hasn’t elected S corporation status for a particular year.
+Robert L. Rojas, CPA, M.S. – Taxation, CExP, Rojas & Associates, CPAsLos Angeles, Newport Beach, Sacramento, rojascpa.com J. Michael Pusey, CPA, National Tax Director Introduction This article is to help entrepreneurs, owners and their advisers understand the tax implications which follow the choice of setting up your business operations.
+We offer a detailed look at the C corporation.
+We cover ownership by the individual (the sole proprietorship), the S corporation, and the partnership.
+A C corporation is simply one which hasn’t elected S corporation status for a particular year.
 It is possible for a corporation to have a history that includes C corporation status for some periods and S corporation status for other periods.
-A single individual cannot be a partnership, although it is possible for spouses to operate as a partnership.
-It is possible for a single individual to operate a business as a C … [Read more...] about Incorporating Your Business – A Planning Opportunity and a Puzzle
+A single individual cannot be a partnership, although spouses can operate as a partnership.
+Thus it is possible for a single individual to operate a business as a C corporation or S corporation.
+The limited liability … [Read more...] about Incorporating Your Business – A Planning Opportunity and a Puzzle

 Why you shouldn’t do an Employee Stock Ownership Plan (ESOP)